Whom the Good Lord a hand lends, no one in the way stands

 “Well, in that case, see ya later!”
 I smiled and stepped down.

-“Wooow!” there was an approving growl from Vovka behind me.
+“Wooow!” came an approving growl from Vovka behind me.

-After we passed the archway, we began to make our way through the air, heated by bodies and music, toward the big bar.
-A short waitress with a tray over her head and dirty dishes on it nimbly skipped toward us.
+After passing through the archway, we made our way through the air, heated by bodies and music, toward the big bar.
+A short waitress with a tray over her head and dirty dishes on it skipped nimbly toward us.
 I glanced at her: “No, not the one I like.”

 The big bar was already covered with drinkers.
-I put my hand over their heads and said hello to the barman.
+I put my hand over their heads and said hello to the bartender.
 Vovka, standing on tiptoe, repeated the ritual.

-“Anybody there?”
-I glanced toward the small counter.
+“Anyone there?”
+I glanced at the small counter.

 “Well, then we’ll go and order something… alcoholic…”